rozmar/jGCaMP8_ground_truth_dataset/README.md

 cd jGCaMP8_ground_truth_dataset
 jupyter-notebook NWB_tutorial.ipynb
 ```
-## The data generated with this pipeline is in the following DANDIset:
+## The data is in the following DANDIset:
 https://dandiarchive.org/dandiset/000168/

 ## Please read the paper for additional information: